 CURRICULUM Overview and Intent

-To the left of this page please find details of the school curriculum, a description of the ways in which we intend to teach all children both the knowledge, skills and understanding and that they need at each stage of their education.
-We have also supplied a statement for each subject as well as details of the skills progression within it.
+To the left of this page please find details of the school curriculum, a description of what we intend to teach all children through the different curriculum areas as well as an overview of the subject across the school.

 The school follows the Foundation Curriculum for Early Years (EYFS Framework), and the National Curriculum for the rest of the school, incorporating a creative, coherent and immersive approach that is designed to enable all children to learn and apply the knowledge and skills taught.